 Remember that as a college student, especially when you study abroad, you will be moving around a lot.
 You may change dorm rooms several times, you may also move out of student housing altogether.
 Therefore, it does not make sense to buy expensive or delicate items that can get lost or broken during moves.

 2. Start Crafting!

 If you have an artistic flair, there has been no better time to use it.
-Hand crafted decor pieces not only make your room come to life, they give it a cozy, homey feel.
-Hand made pieces also give a unique and personalised touch to your room that mass produced, manufactured decor lacks.
+Hand-crafted decor pieces not only make your room come to life but also give it a cozy, homey feel.
+Handmade pieces also give a unique and personalized touch to your room that mass-produced, manufactured decor lacks.

-Your hand crafted decor does not have to be too fancy or complicated.
-Upcycle common items like glass bottles and gift boxes into vases, lamps or storage boxes.
 You can easily find DIY decor tutorials on YouTube and Pinterest.
-Making decor using upcycled items is not only cost-effective, but it is also eco friendly and sustainable.
+Making decor using upcycled items is not only cost-effective, but it is also eco-friendly and sustainable.